Glutathione is one of the most critical compounds for human health.

 For instance, just because potato chips (through a combination of the potatoes and oil) contain high amounts of glutathione, it does not mean they are a healthy choice.

-Glutathione content can be an additional consideration after thinking about the overall nutritional value of food.
+Glutathione content can be an additional consideration after considering food’s overall nutritional value.
 However, it should not be the primary determinant.

 Where Can We Get Dietary Glycine?

 Many foods contain the amino acids (cysteine and glutamate) that are glutathione precursors.